malapatiravi/Camera_3D_Fea_Tracking/README.md

 ## FP.4 Compute Camera-based TTC
 Location: Lines 156 to 190 camFusion_student.cpp
 ## FP.5 Performance Evaluation 1
+TTC using Lidar maximum value is 16.689.
+This was the heighest but for the same frame the value for camera is 14.47 sec.
+The difference between TTC Camera and TTC Lidar is resonable.
+The maximum difference between TTC Lidar and TTC Camera is 3.4 seconds at max.
+The exact TTC Lidar value is 11.96 and TTC Camera values is 15.34.
+I think this is not resonable given the difference of 3.4 seconds difference for the same image.
+But when we look over all the images this does not show huge impact in TTC value at the end.
 ## FP.6 Performance Evaluation 2